for Philosophy & the Arts'

 THE SALON ON THE SPIRITUALLY CREATIVE LIFE

-Please join Carol Soucek King on Sunday, February 10, 2019 to discuss the second theme in her UNDER THE BRIDGES AT ARROYO DEL REY
+Please join Carol Soucek King on Sunday, March 8, 2020 to discuss the third theme in her UNDER THE BRIDGES AT ARROYO DEL REY

 Followed by Discussion